 Notes

-- If you want the goat meat in your curry to fall off the bone, set the instant pot to 40 minutes.
+- Set the instant pot to 40 minutes if you want the goat meat in your curry to fall off the bone.

 - Let the instant pot naturally release its pressure.
 Don't do a quick release because this can cause the goat meat to get tough.